oxidaan/zqloader/README.md

 Limitations/TODO's
 ---

-* Only works with 48K ZX Spectrum!
-Because thats all I have to test it with!
+* It is only tested with 48K ZX Spectrum!
+Because thats all I have to test it with! (if you have it working on a 128K or any other ZX Spectrum let me know!...).

 *When using TAP or TZX files:*